 We travel from Florence to Grosseto to discover one of the locations of The Flea.
 Do you remember the chase scene between the ogre and the princess?
 It was filmed in the Vie Cave near Pitigliano, Grosseto.

 The Vie Cave are incredibly narrow paths that the Etruscans dug into the tuff (tufa) stone, in the Maremma area, maybe as specially designed channels to bring water from the planes to the valleys or simple roads for the transportation of goods and information.
 Whatever the purpose was, nobody knows how the Etruscans dug out these mysterious passageways.

 Life is Beautiful is a 1997 Italian comedy-drama film directed by and starring Roberto Benigni.
 Benigni plays Guido Orefice, a Jewish Italian bookshop owner who uses his imagination to shield his son from the horrors of internment in a Nazi concentration camp.
 Have you fallen in love with the Dora and Guido story?
-If you travel to Arezzo you can relive their romance.
+If you travel to Arezzo you can relive their romance by visiting these places: